 TOEFL scores will be used for evaluation of English ability.
-For details, refer to the School Application Guidelines of Graduate School of Information Science and Technology.
+For details, refer to the "Guidelines for Submission of TOEFL Scores (for AY2026 Entrance Examinations)."
 Persons who have completed or are expected to complete The University of Tokyo Graduate School Master's Program will not be required to submit TOEFL scores.